Close

 Prostock-studio/Shutterstock.com

-Before deciding on how to teach a child to skate, parents are faced with another important question: at what age is it optimal to have the baby walk out on the ice for the first time.
-Some adults, guided by the principle “it may be too late after the age of three years old”, try to get children who have barely started walking on their own, to start skating.
+Before deciding on how to teach a child to skate, parents are faced with another important question: what age is optimal to have your child ice skate for the first time

 Nevertheless, it is not worth starting to practice activities on ice before the baby turns three years old.
 Very young children’s muscles are still poorly developed.
 These are the ones that are involved in the ice skating activity, which means that they have a higher risk of injury than an older child.